 ---|---|---|---|---|

-Working meeting: final report and innovation video | No discussion because of Thanksgiving Break | No lab because of Thanksgiving Break | Innovation Video Script and Scene Descriptions Due | |
+Lecture 26: Work time for final report and innovation video | No discussion because of Thanksgiving Break | No lab because of Thanksgiving Break | Innovation Video Script and Scene Descriptions Due | |

 Thanksgiving Break! | ||||